filterpaper/qmk_userspace/readme.md

     }
 }
 ```
 Code loops through every row and column on a per-key RGB board, scanning for configured keys (not `KC_TRANS`) and lighting that index location.
 It is configured to activate on non-default layers.
-This can be further customised with specific layer colors in a `switch` condition inside the last `if` statement.
+This can be further customised using layer `switch` condition inside the last `if` statement.

 ## Tap hold macros
 ```c